 Schedule of Key Project Dates: Describe the significant dates in the project.
-If you include activities that occur before the earliest allowable start date (January 1, 2021), indicate by adding an asterisk () and make sure that those activities and costs are not included on the Project Budget form.
-(1,500 Character Limit, including spaces)
+If, for context, you describe activities that occur before the earliest allowable start date (January 1, 2022), indicate by adding an asterisk () and make sure that those activities and costs are not included on the Project Budget form.
+(1,500 character limit, including spaces)

-Performance Measurement: How do you define and how will you measure success from your project?
-Describe any plans you have for program evaluation, for working collaboratively with researchers, strategic consultants, program evaluators, and/or any other plans for performance measurement related to the project.
+Performance Measurement and Program Evaluation: How do you define and how will you measure success from your project?
+Describe any plans you have for working collaboratively with researchers, strategic consultants, program evaluators, and/or any other plans for performance measurement related to the project.
 Include plans for documenting and disseminating the project results, as appropriate.
-(1,000 Character Limit, including spaces)
+(1,000 character limit, including spaces)